 We note, furthermore, the importance of working closely with your legal counsel to establish appropriate measures to protect your trade secrets.
 Our work focuses on the technical and business steps you may want to consider.
-Ultimately, though, you will be working with counsel to decide the what, when, where, why and how to take reasonable measures.
+Ultimately, though, it's your working with counsel to decide the what, when, where, why and how to take reasonable measures.